aakarshg/Michael-s-Data-Science-Curriculum/README.md

           * [Graduate Course](http://oxbridge-tutor.co.uk/graduate-econometrics-course/)
           * [Mathematical Methods for Economic Theory](http://mjo.osborne.economics.utoronto.ca/index.php/tutorial/index/1/int/i) - University of Toronto
   * <a name="Optimization"></a>**Optimization**
+      * Textbooks
         * [An Introduction to Numerical Analysis](http://www.cambridge.org/gh/academic/subjects/mathematics/numerical-analysis/introduction-numerical-analysis-1?format=PB) (Süli and Mayers) - my first [applied math](https://en.wikipedia.org/wiki/Applied_mathematics) subject, it felt like a continuation of linear algebra (in fact, there was a fair amount of overlap).
 Probably not necessary unless you see yourself implementing numerical solvers in the future.